Friday, June 30, 2023

 Usually, it's "Dog Whistle," but the Wolf is just a little more dangerous in nature, always attempting to "pull the sheep over one's eyes," as my Grandma always used to say...

-Megalithic: Usually refers to monumental architecture built between about 6,000 and 4,000 years ago in Europe, during the Neolithic and Bronze ages, but also a “code word” for an imaginary world travelling “master race” that “brought” stone building technology to the inferior humans of the planet, travelling along not only some a slippery slopes but an often pretzel-like course in ancient ships of unknown but surely very advanced design.
+Megalithic: Usually refers to monumental architecture built between about 6,000 and 4,000 years ago in Europe, during the Neolithic and Bronze ages, but also a “code word” for an imaginary world travelling “master race” that “brought” stone building technology to the inferior humans of the planet, travelling along not only some slippery slopes but an often pretzel-like course in ancient ships of unknown but surely very advanced design.

 Mr.Wikipedia writes: